yatharthtaneja/Rummy-using-Pygame/README.md

-INDIAN RUMMY BY YATHARTH TANEJA 2019346
+INDIAN RUMMY BY YATHARTH TANEJA 2019346 IIITD
 HOW TO PLAY :
 1. when you start pygame you will be promt to play (click to play )
 2. select difficulty level of game